SAP-samples/teched2022-DA262/exercises/ex2/README.md

 You can check the remote queries in the data integration monitor (Tab: remote query monitor).
 You can see the statement DWC sends to the remote source.

 ## Exercise 2b - Import CSVs - Get My Companies Sales Data
-1. Get the Resource Package from git. xxx

 In the resource package, you can find the data in CSV files and models in JSON.
-The models require a connection with the technical name ATHENA, if you did not create the Connection in from the previous exercise, please to it know
+The models require a connection with the technical name ATHENA, if you did not create the Connection in from the previous exercise, please do it now.

+1. Get the Resource Package from git.
+The files are in the [DA262_Resource.zip](DA262_Resource.zip) in this GitHub Repo.

-2. Import the Teched2022_DA262.json into your space.
+2. Import the Teched2022_DA262.json into your space. how? xxx
 Once completed and the deployment was successful you should see four objects.
  The objects are a very simplified form of sales reporting.
 Consisting only out of Sales Data and Product Master Data.
 The Data comes in through Remote Tables, on top of each remote table is a view, a Dimension View for the master data and an Analytical DataSet view for the sales data.
 The sales data associate the product dimension.
 The product dimension has one level-based hierarchy defined uses Group -> Brand -> Model levels.
 For simplicity there is no customer information in the data, also the time dimension holds only a single day, as it is not important for this exercise.